-In order to access this PGD the patient must be registered or temporarily registered as a patient with an NHS GP practice in Scotland.
+In order to access this PGD the patient must be registered as a patient with an NHS GP practice in Scotland.
 Patients from other parts of the UK, EEA or Switzerland requesting supply of medicines should be dealt with under the existing emergency supply regulations.